 3) Linebacker Ilia Jarostchuk (#50)

-In addition, a former Pro-Bowl guard from Boston College, Ron Stone (#65), who won 2 Super Bowls with the Cowboys, and also played in the Super Bowl for the Giants (vs. Ravens).
+In addition, a former Pro-Bowl guard from Boston College, Ron Stone (#65), who won 2 Super Bowls with the Cowboys, and also played in the Super Bowl for the Giants (vs. Ravens), showed up at the party.

 This is the first time that a group of “active roster” ex-NFL players attended this event which began 11 years ago in 2008, when the Patriots played the Giants in Super Bowl XLII.
 In 2008, there were only 12 American Football Fans in a bar of 120 total people.
 This year, there were over 1,000 Fans in the Moscow Music Media Dome.